-In the last few days, all my web services has been secured with DNSSEC.
-I have use DNSPod for some time and is pretty satisfied with their service, but after some incidents of fail to resolve on foreign places, I decided to change my DNS service.
+In the last few days, all my web services have been secured with DNSSEC.
+I have used DNSPod for some time and am pretty satisfied with their service, but after some incidents of failing to resolve for foreign places, I decided to change my DNS service.
 So my DNS service has been changed, and also secured with DNSSEC.

-However, there is little ISP that do right DNSSEC check inside China.
+However, there is little ISP that does the right DNSSEC check inside China.
 One famous DNS provider inside china, 114DNS, has exactly zero aware of DNSSEC.
 And if the DNS record is signed with the wrong key, the 114DNS will not care and just return the malicious result.

 With DNSSEC, I can now have my keys published using DNS.
 Now my GPG key for email@example.com can be auto-fetched if the DNS search is enabled.
-The weak point is that DNS search function is not capable of verifying DNSSEC at peer, but rely on the remote resolver.
+The weak point is that the DNS search function is not capable of verifying DNSSEC at peer but relies on the remote resolver.
 RFC4035 seems to be suggesting any client with the ability to check DNSSEC to check DNSSEC by itself.
-I believe gnupg is a client both can have the ability to check DNSSEC and should have checked DNSSEC.
-Without that function, anyone can just modify the udp package between the resolver and the client to give the client any key the attacker thinks as good.
-A temporary solution would be set up a DNSSEC capable resolver at localhost and dig from 127.0.0.1:53.
+I believe GnuPG is a client that has the ability to check DNSSEC and should have checked DNSSEC.
+Without that function, anyone can just modify the UDP package between the resolver and the client to give the client any key the attacker likes.
+A temporary solution would be setting up a DNSSEC capable resolver at the localhost and dig from 127.0.0.1:53.

 Whatever, having it is better than having nothing.
 But still, if you want to send me encrypted emails, see about page on this blog and using keys there, or make sure you are doing DNSSEC check at localhost…